Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ## Breaking News: Claude's Memory System (And Why I'm Building My Own)

 Claude just announced a memory system!
 Exciting, right?
-Except... it's only for paid users.
+Except...
+It wants to keep your memory and you have to pay for it.

 I also read somewhere that AI agents, as new as they are, are already outdated.
 The new buzzword is "AI clones"—digital representations of yourself that are supposedly "more you than you realize yourself."
 Is that even possible?
 But I digress.

 ### What Memory Systems Do (And Why That's Good)

-At its core, a memory system keeps a bunch of texts and facts which, when attached to your prompt, help the AI generate better responses.
+At its core, a memory system keeps a bunch of texts and facts which, when attached to your prompt, help AI generate better responses.
 That's genuinely useful.

 ### But Here's What Bothers Me

+**First: Its my memory.
+How should I use it is me.
+I trust Claude, but it is not me.**
+AI is great and AI, trust me, has become way smarter than I am.
+It is also not that I do not trust Claude that it will use my memory to build an AI army to ensclave humanity as Elon Musk tried to sacre people with for his huge paypackage.
+None of that.
+It simply that It is my memory.
+How and when to use it is really what makes me who I am.
+"I think therefore I am".
+AI and Claude are smarter than I am, but I would like to think for myself, thank you.

-**First: The Cost Problem**
+**Second: The Cost Problem**

 I don't like to pay.
-It's not just the money—it's the mental overhead of wondering how much I'll have to pay to use all the different models and systems.
-Also, paying means I've made a choice asserting that this is better than the free alternatives, which I'm not ready or knowledgeable enough to make.
-Of course, pay wall create a two tiered system of knowledge and is biased against the haven'ts, where I am.
+It's not just the money—It is not I simply do not want to be forced into a way of thinking.
+I do not want to make a commitment to think in a way prescribed to me by making a commitment to a service.
+Indeed, I am committed to not to be pigeon holded into anything, Memory System from Claude included.

-**Second: The Autonomy Problem**
+**Third: The Autonomy Problem**

 The little information I have about Claude's memory sends chills down my spine.
 I quote: "bio, tone, style, etc." My immediate reaction: Why would I want that?